Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 Cities, roads, and CPEC.

-Rapid urbanisation is changing how land is used all along Karachi’s shoreline and in the northern valleys.
+Urbanisation is rapidly altering land use along Karachi’s shoreline and in the northern valleys.
 Visualisations for operations will help planners:

 Record urban growth and use it to guide zoning.